sbhtkhmjeuc/Obsidian_001/51% Attack On Blockchain.md

 A 34% attack alters the blockchain’s ledger, which is responsible for validating a transaction using an algorithm known as the Tangle consensus.

 A 51% attack, on the other hand, grants an attacker complete control of the blockchain network.
 This, in turn, can stop further mining's or coin re-usability.

+## Ways to prevent the attack
+**Strong Community** - When using the PoS or DPoS, a user with a minimal stake level in a network is voted a block validator.
+The validators are voted in by the community.
+In case of collusion to compromise the network, they are thrown out of the network by the community.
+**Using PoS** - the ides behind PoS can prevent completely the 51% attack.